minvws/nl-covid19-coronacheck-website/_questions-in-app/en/4-3-mijn-qr-code-is-gescand-maar-geeft-een-rood-scherm-wat-moet-ik-doen.md

 ---
 Getting a red screen at the border or abroad?
 The corona measures or restrictions of the country you’re visiting may differ from those in the Netherlands.
 Go to {{ site.data.translations.wijsoprijs-link[page.lang] }} for an overview of the rules and validity of the coronavirus pass in other countries.

 Getting a red screen within the Netherlands?
-That means that the QR code does not meet Dutch requirements.
+A red screen could mean that the QR code does not meet Dutch requirements, or that the QR code is blocked.
+QR codes that are widely shared via the internet or social media will be blocked.

 ## Here’s what you can do: